tekumara/notes/teamcity.md

     Changes checking interval: 1m
 ```

+If the commit hook is inactive, reinstate it.

 Manually trigger a check for changes via _Actions - Check for pending changes_ (might take a minute or two).
 This should bring the periodic scheduler back to life.

-If the commit hook is inactive, reinstate it.

 ### Pending changes but builds are not triggered

 Make sure the build configuration has a trigger.
-Check the [trigger rules](https://www.jetbrains.com/help/teamcity/configuring-build-triggers.html) used to understand when they fire.
+Check the [trigger rules](https://www.jetbrains.com/help/teamcity/configuring-build-triggers.html) to understand when they fire.

 If you have a vcs trigger with a branch filter, include the non-refs path as well as the refs/head path, eg: